Ch4120N/ChMD5Cracker/README.md

   <meta name="google-site-verification" content="l4gzIHopgDDt57xRYeRvJZ5DYgg4lLb-qPciUxhNxkY" />
 </head>

-# Charon MD5 Hash Cracker
+# ChMD5Cracker

-`Charon MD5 Hash Cracker` is a specialized tool for <u>hackers</u> designed to crack MD5 hashes using brute force.
+`Ch4120N MD5 Hash Cracker` is a specialized tool for <u>hackers</u> designed to crack MD5 hashes using brute force.
 This tool is specifically created for penetration testing and security activities, helping hackers recover passwords from MD5 hashes.

 ## Project Porgrammer
-> AmirHossein Ghanami (Ch4120N) - Ch4120ni@Gmail.com
+> Ch4120N - Ch4120N@Proton.me

 ## Made For
 > This script is designed for ethical hackers and security professionals to perform brute force attacks on MD5 hashes, helping them recover plaintext passwords during penetration testing and security assessments.